coolbutuseless/cryptorng/README.md

 (CSPRNG)](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator).

-A good source of random bytes is essential for generating secure encryption inputs like keys, nonces and salts (e.g. for [`rmonocypher`](https://github.com/coolbutuseless/rmonocypher)).
+A good source of random bytes is essential for generating secure encryption inputs like keys and nonces (e.g. for [`rmonocypher`](https://github.com/coolbutuseless/rmonocypher)).

 The method used for generating random values varies depending on the OS: